mmonj/class-notes/docs/CSCI 381 - Python/review/midterm-problem-sets3.md

-# Python Problem Sets 3: Basic Data Types, Operators, String Formatting, Short-Circuit Evaluation
+# Midterm Review: Python Problem Sets 3

+## Basic Data Types, Operators, String Formatting, Short-Circuit Evaluation

 1. What is the output of the following code?
 Explain why.